albertojulian/speaker-verification/README.md

 <img src="readme_files/prepro_feature-extraction.png" alt="Preprocessing and feature extraction" width="800" height="350" />

-The output of the feature extraction mode is a dictionary for each speaker with all the mel spectrogram frames resulting of preprocessing all the wav files from that speaker.
-This dictionary is saved as a pickle file.
+The output of the feature extraction mode is a folder for each speaker with all the mel spectrogram frames resulting of preprocessing all the wav files from that speaker.

 Preprocessing and feature extraction are performed by executing `feature_extraction.py`

 ## Training
 During the **training** step, the model is trained with batches obtained after the **feature extraction** step:
-* a stack of three LSTM layers process the batches
+* a stack of three LSTM layers processes the batches
 * a linear layer at the end generates a **speaker embeddings space** as the output
 * centroids and similarity matrix for the speakers in the batch are computed
 * the loss is computed